facebookresearch/nevergrad/docs/wizard.rst

 Interestingly, the method which ranked best after the change of setup was also using some evolutionary stuff, with `a NSGA component <https://arxiv.org/abs/2012.03826v1>`_.
 I.e. in both setups, evolution was present in the top result: and in the original setup, wizards were also present.

 Organizing competitions when wizards dominate (and they will dominate in black-box optimization, as much as they are already dominating in combinatorial optimization and scheduling) are more complicated to organize.
 Holger Hoos gives an `interesting talk <https://simons.berkeley.edu/talks/tbd-307>`_ about SATzilla and collaborative competitions.
-That sounds good to me, so that people do not end up overfitting competitions or preferring method A to method B for political reasons.
+In some competitions, portfolios of methods are forbidden (which makes sense, for studying specific  methods); nonetheless, they do perform quite well.

 Research in black-box optimization and benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^